AT-Publishing/website/_glossary/divergence.md

 layout:     at-glossary
 date:       2020-03-30 01:07:00 +0700
 slug:       divergence/
-title:      Divergence
+title:      Div (Divergence)
-hook:       Covers regular, hidden and exaggerated divergence with links to more info on how to trade them.
+hook:       Covers regular div, hidden div and exaggerated divergence with links to more info on how to trade them.

 categories: [technical-analysis]
 tags:       ["divergences", "divergence-trading", "technical-analysis", "crypto-exchange", "crypto-market"]